Last updated June 2020.

 Saving Money on Sightseeing & Attractions

-Visiting Chicago for the first time can be hectic.
+Visiting Chicago for the first time can be stressful.
 Chicago is a big city and there’s lots of fun things to do and see.
 It can be challenging to plan an itinerary and determine which attractions to spend your money on.

 PRO TIP: Buy the pass online to save time and hassle.
 To buy the Chicago CityPASS, click here to go to the official website.